We’re quickly approaching the holiday season. For you (and for me!) that may mean a house full of guests.

-There are a few little extra touches to consider too.
+There are a few extra touches to consider too.

 - Make sure your fridge is clean as your guest may be poking their head in.

-- Leaving a handwritten welcome note in the guest room shows you’ve gone the extra mile to assure your guest that you’re so glad they’re there.
+- Leaving a handwritten welcome note in the guest room shows you’ve gone the extra mile to assure your guests that you’re so glad they’re there.